cgre-aachen/gemgis/README.md

 <a name="post"></a>
 ### Postprocessing of GemPy geo_model data
-`GemGIS` also offers postprocessing methods to use the data of the `GemPy` model.
+`GemGIS` also offers postprocessing methods to use data from the `GemPy` model.
 These include:
-* Export of the geological map as shape file
+* Export of the geological map as a shape file
 * Extract boreholes from `GemPy` models
 * Create depth maps of surfaces
 * and many more to come